songyoungoh/team_bassconnections_eurosat/README.md

 We are Bass Connections Team working on tracking climate change with satellites and artificial intelligence at Duke University.
 This repository provides an image classification model using PyTorch.
 It utilizes a ResNet-50 architecture and is trained on the EuroSAT dataset released by Helber et al. in 2019.
 Our evaluation metrics include a confusion matrix and accuracy rate on the test data.

 ## Dataset
 This project utilizes the EuroSAT dataset, which offers satellite images categorized into 10 distinct classes.
 The dataset is available for public access and can be found on the [EuroSAT GitHub repository](https://github.com/phelber/EuroSAT).
-You can download it via https://drive.google.com/file/d/158N0Rg0tjCBMDtJrmz8tPPIy-u9OprGR/view?usp=drive_link.
 For our specific project, the data is split into a training and testing set with an 80%-20% ratio.

 The dataset is organized in the following directory hierarchy: